carloscaicedoc/users_with_bank_accounts/README.md

-Python assigment of Users of Bank account.
+Python assigment of Users of a Bank with different accounts.
 Use of class, methods, oop & inheritance. # users_with_bank_accounts